 1. Lithium cobalt oxide

 Also known as lithium cobalate or lithium-ion cobalt batteries, lithium cobalt oxide batteries are made from lithium carbonate and cobalt.
 Due to their very high capacity, these batteries are used for cellphones, laptops and electronic cameras.
-They have a cobalt oxide cathode and a graphite carbon anode; during discharge, lithium ions move from the anode to the cathode, with the flow reversing on charge.
+They have a cobalt oxide cathode and a graphite carbon anode; during discharge, lithium ions move from anode to cathode, with the flow reversing on charge.

 This type of battery has some drawbacks, including a shorter lifespan and limited specific power.
-That means that devices that use these batteries require relatively frequent charging — as smartphone owners can attest.
-Additionally, Battery University notes these batteries are not as safe as other types.
+That means devices that use these batteries require relatively frequent charging — as smartphone owners can attest.
+Additionally, Battery University notes that these batteries are not as safe as other types.

 2. Lithium manganese oxide

 Lithium manganese oxide batteries are also commonly called lithium manganate or lithium-ion manganese batteries.
 They may also be referred to as li-manganese or spinel.
 The technology for this type of battery was discovered in the 1980s, with the first publication on the subject appearing in the Materials Research Bulletin in 1983.
-The first commercial lithium-ion cell made with a lithium manganese oxide as a cathode material was produced in 1996 by Moli Energy.
+The first commercial lithium-ion cell made with lithium manganese oxide as a cathode material was produced in 1996 by Moli Energy.